-As described in the Section 5.2.1, we employed two EURO-CORDEX members in the 2019 release of the Danish Climate Atlas.
+As described in Section 5.2.1, we employed a limited number of EURO-CORDEX members for the storm surge modelling in the Danish Climate Atlas project.
 The extreme wind from different RCMs differ from member to member and place to place.
-To provide a general picture of how the extreme wind in these two members differ from ensembles, we illustrated the time series of annual maximum wind speeds (AMWS) at two representative stations (Esbjerg and Hornbæk, Figure 14).
-At Esbjerg station, the AMWS in HIRHAM5 showed about 10 m s-1 higher than ensemble, while the AMWS in RCA4 was closer to ensemble median values.
+To provide a general picture of how the extreme wind in these two members differ from ensembles, we illustrated the time series of annual maximum wind speeds (AMWS) at two representative stations (Esbjerg and Hornbæk, Figure 15).
+At Esbjerg station, the AMWS in HIRHAM5 showed about $10 \text{ m s}^{-1}$ higher than ensemble, while the AMWS in RCA4 was closer to ensemble median values.
 We can draw very similar conclusions for the AMWS time-series at Hornbæk station.
 This investigation focuses on annual max wind speed only, whereas studies of storm tracks and related changes in wind direction and duration are left for the future.